 Review by Woodrow Phoenix

-In book two of Katsuhiro Ōtomo’s now-legendary cyberpunk SF saga, the unthinkable happened.
+In Book Two of Katsuhiro Ōtomo’s now-legendary cyberpunk SF saga, the unthinkable happened.
 Tetsuo forged a trail of destruction all the way to the underground bunker at Ground Zero and awakened the sleeping Akira from his decades-long hibernation.
-The Colonel makes a desperate last attempt to obliterate the two boys before they can act by using the biggest weapon under his control: an orbiting military satellite called SOL.
-He activates its laser cannon and targets them from space, but only succeeds in wounding Tetsuo.
+The Colonel made a desperate last attempt to obliterate the two boys before they could act by using the biggest weapon under his control: an orbiting military satellite called SOL.

 Akira continues to be awesomely impressive in every area of storytelling with brilliant ideas, a compelling cast, and a narrative composed of masterful set-pieces beautifully executed.
 This volume builds to an ending even bigger in scope than the previous book and Ōtomo’s massively detailed drawings are staggering to look at.
 How can he possibly keep this up?
 Where can he take this story next?
 You’ll find out as soon as you open Book Four.